Helperbird/website/src/pages/help/how-to-turn-helperbird-on.md

 cardTitle: How to turn Helperbird on
 featureDescription: Discover how to switch Helperbird from off to on in the Helperbird extension.
 date: 2016-01-02
-headerTags: []
+headerTags: [ { tag: "how-to-turn-on-helperbird", title: "Turn Helperbird On" },{ tag: "how-to-turn-off-helperbird", title: "Turn Helperbird Off"  }]
 tags: Introduction
 url: help/how-to-turn-helperbird-on/
 ---

-## Key points

-When Helperbird displays the red off icon, it means Helperbird is off.

-This guide is applicable for Chrome, Edge, Firefox, and other supported browsers.
+When Helperbird displays a red "Off" icon, it means the extension is currently turned off.
+This guide will show you how to turn Helperbird on and off in Chrome, Edge, Firefox, and other supported browsers.

 ## How to Turn On Helperbird

-### Steps
+### 1. Open Helperbird

-**Step 1**: Open Helperbird: Click its icon at the top right of your browser.
+Click the Helperbird icon located in the top right of your browser.

+### 2. View Helperbird Interface

-**Step 2**: See Helperbird: The extension shows quick actions and features.
+The Helperbird extension will open, showing quick actions and features.

+### 3. Locate the Toggle

-**Step 3**: Find Toggle: Look for the 'Helperbird is off' toggle near Quick Actions.
+Look for the **Helperbird is off** toggle near the Quick Actions section.

-**Step 4**: Turn On Helperbird: Click the toggle to activate it.

-**Step 5**: Features Active: All features you set before are running again.

-**Step 6**: Turn Off (Optional): Click the toggle again to deactivate.
+### 4. Turn On Helperbird
+Click the toggle to turn on Helperbird.
+The red **Off** icon will change, indicating that Helperbird is now on.

+### 5. Features Active

+Once activated, all previously configured features will be running again.

+## How to Turn Off Helperbird

+### 1. Open Helperbird

+Click the Helperbird icon in the top right of your browser.

+### 2. Locate the Toggle

+In the Helperbird, find the toggle currently set to **On.**, which is on the top right.

+### 3. Turn Off Helperbird

+Click the toggle to turn off Helperbird.
+The icon will change to red, indicating that Helperbird is now off.

+### 4. Restart (Optional)

-**Step 7**: Restart (Optional): Click the toggle any time to turn Helperbird back on.
+You can click the toggle at any time to turn Helperbird back on or off as needed.

-## Need more help?
+## Need More Help?

-If you encounter any issues with the process, please contact the Helperbird support team for assistance.
+If you encounter any issues with turning Helperbird on or off, please reach out to the Helperbird support team for assistance.